adia-dev/chroma-zig/README.md

 },
 ```

-2. In your `build.zig`, add Chroma-Zig as a package:
+2. In your `build.zig`, add Chroma as a package:

 ```zig
    const std = @import("std");